sam2332/VsCode-Email-Writter/.github/copilot_instructions.md

 - [ ] Revision number is accurate

 ## Important Notes
+- Always ask questions first. use numical indexing for clarity.
 - Always prioritize clarity and appropriate tone for the intended audience
 - When down-teching (technical-to-general), focus on benefits over features
 - Maintain consistency within email threads and revisions